StillLu/Research-Log/Papers/README.md

 # Research-Log: Papers

-This repository contains summaries and insights from key research papers across various domains of Artificial Intelligence (AI).
+This repository contains summaries and insights from key research papers across various domains of AI.